FinHEAR: Human Expertise and Adaptive Risk-Aware Temporal Reasoning for Financial Decision-Making: Appendix

 Differing in their action space design, we also employed Reinforcement Learning (RL) based methods as baselines capable of more flexible position management.
 Specifically, we configured agents based on Proximal Policy Optimization (PPO) and Deep Q-Network (DQN).
 These RL agents learn a trading policy aiming to maximize a cumulative reward signal.
 The action space configuration varies: PPO utilizes a continuous action space, outputting a target position size within [-1, 1]; whereas DQN operates in a discrete action space, with actions encompassing key trading decisions like 'Open Long', 'Open Short', 'Close Position', and 'Hold Position'.
 The state space for both RL agents comprises relevant market observations (e.g., historical price series, technical indicators) and information about the agent's current portfolio status (e.g., current position, cash).
 The reward function guiding the learning process is based on portfolio performance metrics, such as the change in portfolio value or risk-adjusted return over each time step.

 As another category of baselines capable of more flexible position management, we included Large Language Model (LLM) based methods, such as the COT agent, GA generative agent, FinMem, and FinCon.
 These methods leverage LLMs to analyze market data and generate trading recommendations for continuous position management.
 At each decision time step, these agents accurately extract a concrete, continuous target position size from the text output generated by the LLM using a parsing module.
 This continuous target position size directly dictates the agent's trading behavior and intent: a positive target position represents a Long intent; a negative target position indicates a Short intent; and a zero target position corresponds to a Close intent (when holding a position) or maintaining a cash position (Hold) intent (when not holding a position).
-Notably, among these LLM-based models, the FinCon model was finetuned using our proprietary dataset to enhance its performance on financial market analysis tasks, whereas other models primarily relied on the base LLM's general capabilities, potentially with zero-shot or few-shot prompting.

 Through these diverse baseline configurations spanning different action space granularities, we are able to perform a comprehensive and equitable performance comparison relative to FinHEAR. \end{itemize}